ALL ROADS LEAD TO CULVER CITY

 ANCIENT HISTORY OF THE AREA

-It isn’t known who the indigenous people of the Westside were nor what they called themselves.
-They may’ve been ancestors of the Chumash or speakers of a Hokan language.
+The indigenous people of the Westside were likely the ancestors of the Chumash.
 They probably arrived around 15,000 years ago.
-Some time later, around 8,000 years ago, they were displaced by or absorbed into a population whose ancestors migrated from the Sonoran Desert, a people who’re today commonly referred to as Tongva.
+Archeological evidences suggests that the estuary where Ballona Creek meets the Pacific supported the largest Chumash village on the mainland by 6000 BCE.
+The Chumash, however, abandoned much of the Los Angeles Basin and Orange County after a series of droughts and some 3,500 years ago, the Tongva arrived from the Sonoran Desert far to the east.
 One of Tongva villages, Saa’anga, was located a little west of present day Culver City, near the mouth of Ballona Creek on Santa Monica Bay.
 There were other, smaller villages located around the watershed as well.

 THE SPANISH ERA